The Ghost Inside (album): Release and promotion

 The Ghost Inside announced details of their upcoming album, as well as the first single "Aftermath" and its music video, on April 22, 2020.
-The band chose "Aftermath", the album's most personal song, as the album's opening track because it "allows anyone that listens into our world, but it also lets us put final punctuation on that chapter of our lives".
-The music video for "Aftermath" opens with footage of the 2015 tour bus crash before showing Vigil performing at the site of the accident, which is interspersed with images of Tkaczyk recovering from his injuries.
+The band chose "Aftermath", as the album's opening single because it "allows anyone that listens into our world, but it also lets us put final punctuation on that chapter of our lives".
+The music video for "Aftermath" opens with footage of the 2015 tour bus crash before showing Vigil performing at what appears to be the site of the accident, interspersed with images of Tkaczyk recovering from his injuries.
 The album's second single "Pressure Point" was released on May 12; according to Riley, the band "embraced being pissed off and let it pour out through some of the most aggressive and pointed lyrics we've ever had".

 The Ghost Inside was released on June 5, 2020; the band chose to keep to the original release date despite the COVID-19 pandemic.
 According to Riley:

 We don't know when things are going to go back to normal, so if we just sit here and wait for things to go back to normal, we could be sitting on this record for six months or a year.
 And what do we have to lose?
 Life is gonna be fucked up enough.

 The day of the album's release, Rashod Jackson of Bracewar accused Riley of using a racial slur against a tour bus driver.
-The next day, the band announced they had dismissed Riley.
-Riley returned to the group in September and the other band members called his dismissal the "wrong call".
+Viewing the controversy as a threat to the band's comeback, the Ghost Inside announced they had parted ways with Riley the next day.
+By September, the other band members expressed regret over his dismissal; when the band was able to tour Europe again after pandemic restrictions were lifted, Riley was playing with the band again.